The estimated reading time for this post is 166 seconds

 I want to touch a bit on emotional intelligence.
 Basically, emotional intelligence is the ability to perceive emotions in yourself and sense the emotional needs in others.
-I’ve been studying this interpersonal skill and certainly am not an emotional master, but I constantly challenge myself to control any “miffed” (annoying) emotions that are connected to stressful situations.
+I study this interpersonal skill and certainly am not an emotional master, but I constantly challenge myself to control any “miffed” (annoying) emotions that are connected to stressful situations.

 Miffed?
 Mad?
 Upset?
 Irritated?
 Jittery?
 Soft?
 Antsy?
 Optimistic?
 All the Above?!?!

-For example, when I’ve been on the witness stand in court (serving as a vocational expert), I have experienced verbal assaults on my work, my credentials, or even my vocation, by the opposing attorney.
+For example, when I’ve been on the witness stand in court (serving as an expert in my field of vocational rehabilitation), I’ve experienced verbal assaults on my work, my credentials, and even my vocation (don’t even go there buddy…), by the opposing attorney.
 This of course is stressful!
 However, because I know myself well and have thee highest regard for what I do for a living, I am able to calmly turn mean and rude statements into mush (metaphorically in my mind where it matters!)
 You’d be surprised how effective a concerned look and a calm statement or simple facial expression saying, “I hope you realize how that sounded” can be.